Bilateral engagement

 People carrying unresolved emotional material, therapists looking for supportive resources, and individuals who need a gentler doorway than insight alone often provides.

-Start with your current state, choose a pathway, color slowly, pause often, reflect honestly, and stop before pushing past your window of tolerance.
+This is not about forcing healing.
+It is about creating the conditions where healing can naturally occur.
+Start where you are at, choose an image, color slowly, pause often, reflect honestly, and stop before pushing past your window of tolerance.

 Do not try to complete everything quickly.
 Use the workbook as a paced process of contact, grounding, expression, and integration.